Combinatorial zeta functions counting triangles: Preliminaries

 \subsection{$L^2$-invariants}

-In this subsection, we specialize to the case where the polyhedral complex defined in the previous subsection admits a free co-compact action of a group $\pi$ preserving the polyhedral structure.
-In this setting, we will denote by $\wh{\mathscr{T}}$ the complex, and by $\mathscr T = \wh{\mathscr{T}} / \pi$ the quotient, which we assume to be a polyhedral decomposition of a compact manifold $M$ of dimension $n$.
-In other words, $\pi$ is a quotient of $\pi_1(M)$ and $\wh{\mathscr{T}}$ is a polyhedral decomposition of the (in general non-compact) corresponding covering $\wh{M}$ of $M$.
+In this subsection, we consider the situation where the triangulation defined in the previous subsection admits a free co-compact simplicial action of a group $\pi$.
+In this setting, we will denote by $\wh{\mathscr{T}}$ the triangulation, and by $\mathscr T = \wh{\mathscr{T}} / \pi$ the quotient, which we assume to be a triangulation of a compact manifold $M$ of dimension $n$.
+In other words, $\pi$ is a quotient of $\pi_1(M)$ and $\wh{\mathscr{T}}$ is a triangulation of the (in general non-compact) corresponding covering $\wh{M}$ of $M$.